pravega/pravega/documentation/src/docs/recovery-procedures/metadata-table-segment-recovery.md

    ```
     What the above command does is list the corrected/fixed Segment chunks pointed to by the path `segment-chunk-path`, sort them based on their epoch
     and offsets.
 And then reads them in the sorted order, and builds metadata about these chunks from their names and length.
 Once this metadata is
-    generated, it updates this metadata for the Segment in question, and generates a Pravega Journal Snapshot with this updated metadata.
+    generated, it updates this metadata for the Segment in question, and generates a Pravega System Journal Snapshot with this updated metadata.

 6) Copy over the Snapshot file generated in the output directory of Step 5 above, back to its Tier-2 path which is `/mnt/tier2/_system/containers`.